 Benefit cost comprise the total estimated cost of claims that have occurred in the year and for which the Fund is responsible, whether or not reported by the end of the year.
-Claims and loss adjustment expenses are charged to surplus or deficit as incurred, based on the estimated liability for compensation.
-The Fund does not discount its liabilities for unpaid claims.
+Claims and loss adjustment expenses are charged to statement of comprehensive income as incurred, based on the estimated liability for compensation.
+The Fund only discounts pension liabilities, other liabilities for unpaid claims are not discounted.
 Liabilities for unpaid claims are calculated based on an estimated average cost per claim for each underwriting year.
 The incurred but not reported claims ("IBNR") are based on estimated unreported claims as calculated by the actuaries.
-The average cost per claim is based on the actual claims paid and awards made, estimated outstanding costs (based on the latest and most reliable information available) and the number of claims register.

-b) Administrative expenses
+The average cost per claim is based on the actual claims paid and awards made, b) Administrative expenses

 This includes expenses that produce no future economic benefits or when, and to the extent that, future economic benefits do not qualify, or cease to qualify, for recognition in the balance sheet as an asset.
-Such expenses are recognised immediately in the income statement in the accounting period that the cost has been incurred.
-These include maintenance, transport and travelling, conference and and electricity, fees, rates and security expenses, seminars, water telecommunication and postage, board expenses, audit fees, budget and annual accounts preparation, loss on disposal of property and equipment, donation, legal and investigation expenses.
+Such expenses are recognised immediately in the statement of comprehensive income in the accounting period that the cost has been incurred.
+These include maintenance, transport and travelling, conference and seminars, water and electricity, fees, rates and security expenses, telecommunication and postage, board expenses, audit fees, budget and annual accounts preparation, loss on disposal of property and equipment, donation, legal and investigation expenses.
 In addition, administrative expenses include expenses whose economic benefits are expected to arise over several accounting periods and the association with benefit can only be broadly or indirectly determined.
-Such expenses are recognised in the income statement in the accounting period in which the economic benefits are consumed or have expired.
+Such expenses are recognised in the statement of comprehensive income in the accounting period in which the economic benefits are consumed or have expired.
 They may include stationery and office supplies.